POETRY JOURNALING

 TRY IT: A POEM FOR THE JOURNEY

-In Neruda’s Memoirs, Maureen Doallas has a poem called “Calculating Feelings by the Sun and Moon,” (scroll down) in which she uses data from the U.S. Naval Observatory’s website to describe her feelings of missing someone.
+In Neruda’s Memoirs, Maureen Doallas has a poem called “Calculating Feelings by the Sun and Moon,” (scroll down) in which she uses data from the U.S. Naval Observatory’s website to describe her feelings about missing someone.
 I looked up the date of my father’s passing, September 11, 2020, and used the data to write a poem.

 CALCULATING, SEPTEMBER 11

-with gratitude for Maureen Doallas’ “Calculating Feelings by the Sun and the Moon”
+(with gratitude for Maureen Doallas’ “Calculating Feelings by the Sun and the Moon”)

 The moon rises at 1:01 a.m.